Honda ATC250R: Second generation (1983-1984)

-3rd Generation (1985-1987)
+Third generation (1985-1987)

 In 1985 the ATC250R was updated with a 246cc liquid cooled engine, and 6-speed transmission.
 This 2-stroke engine was notable for not incorporating a power-valve, featured commonly on other machines by 1985.
 Fuel was delivered via a 34 mm round carb in 1985 and flat slide carburetor for the remainder of production.

 This would be the last Generation offered for sale, discontinued in the United States in 1986, after an agreement between manufacturers and the Consumer Product Safety Commission to cease production on all 3-wheeled ATVs resulting from thousands of legal battles regarding safety issues and high accident rates.
 US Dealers were instructed to remove the motors and other common parts of remaining models, and then cut the frames in half to prevent new sales.

 The 1987 ATC250R models were released in limited numbers in Europe and Canada.
-While rumors persist that the 1987 Models were intended to feature new colors, a redesigned logo, and possibly keyed ignition, these models were virtually identical to the ‘86 offering.
+While rumors persist that the 1987 models were intended to feature new colors, a redesigned logo, and possibly keyed ignition, these models were virtually identical to the ‘86 offering.

 Though sold concurrently, the Honda TRX250R would remain in the Honda line-up until 1989, effectively becoming the ATC's successor.
 The four-wheeler used many of the same components as the ATC250R, including a slightly detuned version of the ATC's engine.

-Competitive Racing
+Competitive racing

 Honda created the ATC250R as a consumer sport ATV, but would offer multiple variations to their factory racing teams in the 1980s.
 These machines were designed for several displacement classes.
 The ATC125R, ATC200R, ATC300R, ATC350R, ATC400R, ATC480R, and ATC500R were all tested at various times during ATC production.

-The Honda ATC250R's competition came largely from the Kawasaki KXT Tecate 250 and Yamaha Tri-Z 250, and to a smaller extent from companies such as Tiger ATV.
-From in-house, the ATC250R is often compared to the Honda ATC350X, a sport ATC featuring a 350cc 4-stroke engine.
+The Honda ATC250R's competition came largely from the Kawasaki KXT250 Tecate 3 and Yamaha Tri-Z 250, and to a smaller extent from companies such as Tiger ATV.
+The ATC250R is often compared to the Honda ATC350X, a sport ATC featuring a 350cc 4-stroke engine.
 The ATC350X was not competitive on professional circuits, and was better suited to amateur racing and recreational riding.